mikelikesrobots/mikelikesrobots.github.io/blog/2024-04-03-coordinating-with-lambda/index.md

 <!-- Co-ordinate fleets?
 Track status/give orders in cloud.
 Use Lambda for serverless.
 Demonstrate using simple function to update status in table. -->

 This post shows how to build two simple serverless functions, running in the cloud, using AWS Lambda.
 The purpose of the functions is the same - to update the status of a given robot name in a database, allowing us to view the current statuses in the database or build tools on top of it.
-This is how we can coordinate robots in a fleet, or across multiple fleets - using the cloud to store the state and run the logic to co-ordinate those robots.
+This is one way we could coordinate robots in one or more fleets - using the cloud to store the state and run the logic to co-ordinate those robots.

 This post is also available in video form - check the video link below if you want to follow along!